CloudSixteen/Clockwork/README.md

 Clockwork
 ---------
 A roleplaying framework developed by Cloud Sixteen for the people.
+*Clockwork was created and is under development by Conna Wiles, also known as kurozael.*

 Installation